Dulwich College: Sport

 The college still divides sport into Major and Minor.
 The major sports have always included rugby and cricket in the Michaelmas and summer terms respectively and for many decades just these two were deemed as major.
 In the 20th century, field hockey became a major sport in the Lent term, having been introduced in 1953.
 Soccer, a minor sport since it was allowed in 1970, became of equal status to hockey in 2000.
-A raft of minor sports have also been recognised at the college for well over a century in many cases.
+A raft of minor sports has also been recognised at the college for well over a century in many cases.
 Minor sports have included athletics from 1864; Fives from 1894 (effectively ended by the courts being destroyed by enemy bombs in the Second World War); shooting from 1878 (less applicable due to safety regulations and the loss of the .22 range); boxing from 1879 (abandoned in the 1960s but with martial arts now filling the void), tennis from 1880 (although banned during A H Gilkes' time); swimming from 1883 with the college being one of the first schools to erect a swimming pool; gymnastics from 1891; fencing (like boxing, saw a demise in the 1960s but still has a representative team); squash and water polo.
 The school also has teams for golf; badminton; basketball; croquet; cycling; skiing; table tennis and Rugby fives.
 The facilities, which include a sports centre complex, courts for most racquet sports, an athletic track, tennis courts, a swimming-pool and acres of playing fields, cater to almost all sporting requirements.
+The Cow corner position in Cricket is said to be named after a field at the College where cricket was played, a position that cows would congregate as there was little reason to place a fielder there.